 PAMELA L. JENNINGS, PHD (WORK)

-Pamela’s engagement in technology research, MAKING, and product innovation has a foundation in her work as a digital media artist.
-Pamela is a 1993 MacDowell Fellow.
-Her creative works are discussed in “Creating Their Own Image: The History of African-American Women Artists”, Oxford University Press and “Struggles for Representation: African American Film/Video/New Media Makers”, Indiana University Press.
-She curated the landmark 2007 exhibition “Speculative Data and the Creative Imaginary: shared visions between art and technology” at the National Academy of Sciences in Washington DC.
+Her engagement in technology research and product innovation is grounded by her work in digital media arts.
+She is a MacDowell Fellow and has been in residence at the Banff Centre.
+Her projects have been presented and exhibited internationally.
+They are discussed in “Creating Their Own Image: The History of African-American Women Artists”, Oxford University Press and “Struggles for Representation: African American Film/Video/New Media Makers”, Indiana University Press and “Sisters in the Life”, Duke University Press.

-Pamela received her Ph.D. in Human Centered Systems Design as a member of the Center for Advanced Inquiry in Integrative Arts at the University of Plymouth School of Computing, Electronics, and Mathematics; MBA at the University of Michigan Ross School of Business; MFA in Computer Art at the School of Visual Arts in New York City; MA in Studio Art at the International Center of Photography - New York University Program; and BA in Psychology with vocal studies at the Oberlin College & Conservatory.
+Pamela received her Ph.D. from the Center for Advanced Inquiry in Integrative Arts at the University of Plymouth (U.K.) School of Computing, Electronics, and Mathematics; her MBA at the Ross School of Business, University of Michigan; her MFA in Computer Art at the School of Visual Arts in New York City; her MA in Studio Art at the International Center of Photography & New York University Program; and her BA in Psychology and vocal studies at Oberlin College & Conservatory.